-The} wealth level zero, however, is special if $\delta >0$ in that it has no depreciation outflow.
+The} wealth level zero, however, is special, if $\delta >0$, in that it has no depreciation outflow.
 Instead, it has an extra inflow, emanating from depreciation of the wealth of individuals with non-zero wealth.\footnote{ A more realistic modelling of depreciation would not have this feature.
-However, such a richer model would not allow the analytical tractability we now have.} In the absence of depreciation, $D_{w}=0$ for all $w\in \mathbb{Z} $.
+However, such a richer model would not allow the analytical tractability we now have.}

-One may use equation (\ref{eqn Evol Eq Jorgen}) to derive the laws of motion for the first and second moments of the distribution of a representative individual's wealth $\tilde{W}(t)$ at any point in time, granted $\delta >0$ . {Let }
+One may use equation (\ref{eqn Evol Eq Jorgen}) to derive the laws of motion for the first and second moments of the distribution of a representative individual's wealth at any point in time, granted the depreciation rate is positive.